Tourism in the Maldives

 Tourism is the largest economic industry in the Maldives, as it plays an important role in earning foreign exchange revenues and employing 25,000 people in the tertiary sector of the country.
 The archipelago of the Maldives is the main source of attraction to many tourists visiting the island country.
+Entrepreneurs have been swiftly amassing assets connected to the tourism sector in the Maldives.
+Given that tourism is the primary economic driver in the Maldives, this trend is affording the substantial influence over the nation's economy.

 The tourism industry is especially vulnerable to climate change: as one of the island nations expected to be most impacted by climate change, sea level rise and subsequent increased extreme weather, coastal flooding, and coral bleaching damage the natural attractions that bring many of the tourists to the country.